At the age of 10, he discovers free diving. After years of practice, he becomes scuba diving instructor and started to teach free diving in 1991.

 To take his pictures Fred uses a simple formula: the water, available light, a camera and one breath of air.
 A freediver is able to capture unique moments thanks to his simple equipment and ease of movement.
 Fred has been taking pictures down to 60m on single breath of air on remote locations where scuba divers can’t access.
 What makes Fred’s photography different from any other underwater photography is his rather zen approach to this media.
-Four important rules deﬁne his work and he follows them anytime he jumps in the water with his camera:

 - All the images are taken during freediving on one single breath of air.
 No breathing aids are ever used.